docker-archive/classicswarm/docs/multi-manager-setup.md

 ---
 description: High availability in Swarm
 keywords: docker, swarm,  clustering
-title: High availability in Docker Swarm
 ---

+# High availability in Docker Classic Swarm

 In Docker Swarm, the **swarm manager** is responsible for the entire cluster and manages the resources of multiple *Docker hosts* at scale.
 If the swarm manager dies, you must create a new one and deal with an interruption of service.